azavea/grout-2018-fellowship/docs/demo-framework.md

 - It should be much faster for me to get started building the app itself.

+- Derek and Kathryn won't be able to provide as detailed guidance off-the-bat as they may have with Angular.

 - DRIVER and the Ashlar reference app won't be built on the same framework.

-- Although choosing Vue for the demo app won't necessarily mean that I have to use it to modernize the schema editor and the data collector app, it means that I'm _most likely_ to do so, barring Vue being a complete disaster.
-This introduces some path dependence, and further separates the Ashlar suite from DRIVER development.
+- Although choosing Vue for the demo app won't necessarily mean that I have to use it to modernize the schema editor and the data collector app, it means that I'm _most likely_ to do so, barring a total disaster.
+Vue still seems to be the best choice in terms of minimizing path dependence, but this further separates the Ashlar suite from DRIVER development.

 ## Further reading